nikhil5976/Phase-1/Todays-Agenda.md

 ### 4. Start Phase-1.1

+### 5. When we will start Phase1.2? --> Next Saturday same time.

-### 5. About our training (Advertisement - You can exit if you don't want to know about it).
+### 6. About our training (Advertisement - You can exit if you don't want to know about it).